raspberryenvoie/piRa1n/README.md

 You're done 👏!\
 ⚠️ Before jailbreaking your device, make an [iCloud/iTunes backup](https://support.apple.com/en-us/HT203977).\
 You want to jailbreak?
-Connect the Raspberry Pi 4 to a power bank.
+Connect the Raspberry Pi 4/Banana pi M2 Zero to a power bank.
 After that, plug you iDevice to the Pi.
 Put the iDevice in [DFU mode](https://www.reddit.com/r/jailbreak/wiki/dfumode) and let piRa1n do the rest!
 Once your iDevice is jailbroken, the Pi will be shutdown.
 You can unplug the Pi from the power bank.
 Carry it anywhere!

 ## How to update Checkra1n?
 If your piRa1n box is connected to the Internet and a new version of Checkra1n is available, you can install it by executing this command: